Central $L$-values of newforms and local polynomials: Numerical examples

 \section{Numerical examples}

-We present some numerical examples to Theorem \ref{Thm: intro}, and the underlying computer code can be found in the ancillary files to our arXiv submission.
+We present some numerical examples to Theorem \ref{Thm: intro}.
+The underlying computer code can be found in the ancillary files to our arXiv submission.

-The finiteness of the forms in $\mathcal Q_{N,DD_0}$ with $a<0<Q(x,1)$ for rational $x=p/q$ is shown by the identity from \cite{zagier1} (note that \cite{jameson} corrected a typo there).
-The resulting bounds on $a,b$ are still much too large to use in the numerical examples.
+The finiteness of $\{Q \in \mathcal Q_{N,DD_0} \colon a<0<Q(x,1)\}$ for rational $x=p/q$ is shown by the identity from \cite{zagier1} (note that \cite{jameson} corrected a typo there).
+The resulting bounds on $a,b$ are still much too large to use in our numerical examples.
 In order to prove convergence of similar sums to ours for irrational values of $x$, Bengoechea \cite{Bengoechea} provided (two) means via continued fractions to compute the forms in this set which dramatically speeds up convergence.
 The code employs simple forms hit with matrices depending on the continued fraction of $x$, which is directly based on the bijection in her Theorem~3.1.

-We alert the reader to the fact that we let the Hecke operators equivalently act on $\mathscr{P}_{k,N,D,D_0}$ from equation \eqref{eq:Pmaindef} to simplify the code, i.e.\ we omit $c_{\infty}(N,DD_0)$ as well as multiplicative constants from $\mathcal{P}_{k,N,D,D_0}$ without loss of generality.